bahtiyartan/troia/docs/55Class.rst

 - has a integer member 'factor' value whose default value is 1.
 - has a method SUM method, calculates sum of given two parameters and returns sum * factor.

+After definition:

-Create two instances of your class and set different 'factor' values for two instances and compare results.
+- create twho different instances of your class
+- set different 'factor' values to each instance

+and compare the results.

 Sample 2: Defining Unexisting Class Instances